Selecting Penalty Parameters of High-Dimensional M-Estimators using Bootstrapping after Cross-Validation: Examples

-and either $\Xi=\left\vert\cdot\right\vert$ or $\Xi=(\cdot)^{2}$ and $\xi$ its derivative (when defined).\footnote{When $\Xi=\left|\cdot\right|$, we set $\xi\left(0\right):=0$ to make \eqref{eq:TrimmedLoss} consistent with formulas in \citet{honore_trimmed_1992}.} These choices lead to \emph{trimmed least absolute deviations} (LAD) and \emph{trimmed least squares} (LS) estimators, respectively, both of which are based on loss functions convex in $t$.
-Here, $\Xi=\left|\cdot\right|$ leads to a nondifferentiable loss. \end{example} \begin{example} [\textbf{Panel Duration Model}] Consider the \textit{panel duration model} with a log-linear specification:
+and either $\Xi=\left\vert\cdot\right\vert$ or $\Xi=(\cdot)^{2}$ and $\xi$ its derivative (when defined).\footnote{When $\Xi=\left|\cdot\right|$, we set $\xi\left(0\right):=0$ to make \eqref{eq:TrimmedLoss} consistent with formulas in \citet{honore_trimmed_1992}.} These choices lead to \emph{trimmed least absolute deviations} (trimmed LAD) and \emph{trimmed least squares} (trimmed LS) estimators, respectively, both of which are based on loss functions convex in $t$.
+Note that trimmed LAD is based on a non-differentiable loss $m(\cdot,\by)$, while trimmed LS is based on a continuously differentiable but not twice differentiable loss. \end{example}

-where $h_{\tau}$ denotes the hazard for spell $\tau$ and both $h_{0}$ and $h_{\tau}$ are allowed to be unit-specific.
-This model is a special case of the duration models studied in \citet[Section 3.1]{chamberlain_heterogeneity_1985}.
-Chamberlain presumes that the spells $Y_{1}$ and $Y_2$ are (conditionally) independent of each other and shows that the partial log-likehood contribution is\footnote{See also \citet[Chapter 9, Section 2.10.2]{lancaster_econometric_1992}.}